giddy11/Collabify/README.md

 2. **Change Password**: Learners can update their passwords securely (COMPLETED).
 3. **Forgot Password**: Provides a recovery option for forgotten passwords (COMPLETED).
 4. **Authentication**: User registers and login with valid email (COMPLETED).
-5. **Peer-to-Peer Mentorship**: Assigns learners to mentor others for enhanced learning ie the Follow up module functionality.
+5. **Peer-to-Peer Mentorship**: Assigns learners to mentor others for enhanced learning i.e the Follow up module functionality.
 6. **Collaboration Search - Matchmaking**: Enables searching for learners outside the location to collaborate on projects.
-7. **Learners Directory**: Enable Learners to view their director so as to interact with them.
+7. **Learners Directory**: Enable Learners to view their director so as to interact with them (IN PROGRESS).
-8. **Admin User Management**: Admins can create accounts for learners and assign roles (users and roles),  it diplays the list of all users and their roles.
+8. **Admin User Management**: Admins can create accounts for learners and assign roles (users and roles),  it displays the list of all users and their roles (IN PROGRESS).
-9. **Profile Page integration**: Functional Profile Page to be dynamic.
+9. **Profile Page integration**: Functional Profile Page to be dynamic (IN PROGRESS).
-10. **Protected Routes**: Making the pages protected for unauthorised users.
+10. **Protected Routes**: Making the pages protected for unauthorized users.
 11. **A functional Dashboard**: The dashboard will capture data for number of important information to display.
-12. **Admin / User View**: Some Views wont be visible by the users.
+12. **Admin / User View**: Some Views wont be visible by the users (IN PROGRESS).
 13. **Notification**: Users and admin can have a functional notification for incomings.
-14. **Settings**: This can have notifcations settings to turn off or on notifications.
+14. **Settings**: This can have notifications settings to turn off or on notifications.
-15. **Events**: Learners can create events meetings oonline to explain certain concept.
+15. **Events**: Learners can create events meetings online to explain certain concept.
 16. **Groups**: Groups can be created by he admin for the learners.
 18. **The Search Feature (Header)**: The feature searches for learners, groups, users, events.
 19. **Admin Creates multiple Communities**: So instead of one account for one learning location, we can now have multiple locations for one account as been added to the admin.